 “Doomed” may seem a bit harsh, but “forgettable”, “ordinary”, “exaggerated” and “bullcrap” all lead to doom eventually.

 “New” is good but temporary.
 A “blue-ocean” position, which combines “new” with zero perceived competitors is gloriously better, but rare – and also temporary.

-So different/better/cheaper are the meaningful positions to take, but you can only be one of them.
+So different/better/cheaper are three meaningful positions to choose, but you can only be one of them.
 If you try to occupy two, such as Better plus Cheaper (as so many brands try) you lose credibility, lose focus, lose attention, and sink into #5, Doomed.
 Stand up, stand out, stand for something.